garvit3835/product-docs-feature/recipes/custom-base.md

 **Coming soon...**
 {% endhint %}

 Recipes currently don't support using custom base images.
-We use ubuntu:22.04 as our base OS for all our recipes and workspaces.
+DevZero currently uses `ubuntu:22.04` as the base OS for all recipes and workspaces.
 We are aware that we need to support custom base images and this page will be updated once that's a reality (ETA: Summer 2024).

 Use cases: